CREATE A FUN EVENT AT YOUR SCHOOL AND SEE IF YOU CAN FIND THE NEXT STATE OR NATIONAL CHAMPION!

 The National Geographic Bee is an annual competition organized by the National Geographic Society, designed to inspire and reward students’ curiosity about the world.
 Students in grades four through eight (4-8) from 10,000 schools across the United States will compete in the 2018 National Geographic Bee for a chance to win college scholarships and the glory of being the National Geographic Bee Champion.

 Any paid school employee can register their school for the National Geographic Bee online.
-The National Geographic Bee registration fee is $120 per school until December 21, 2017, and $140 from December 22, 2017 until registration ends on January 26, 2018.
+The National Geographic Bee registration fee is $120 per school.
 Schools needing financial support can complete a Registration Discount Request form available here.

 IMPORTANT BEE DATES

-School bees held; date and time determined locally
+- October 1–February 1, 2019: School GeoBees held; date and time determined locally

-Deadline for completion of state bee qualifying tests
+- February 1: Deadline for completion of online State GeoBee qualifying test.

-National Championship at National Geographic Society Headquarters, Washington, D.C.
+- May 19-22: National Championship held at National Geographic Society headquarters in Washington, D.C.